ASULandon17/GymorandaSER316/Deliverable1.md

 #### Team member Landon Messmore :

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).
+    On Sprint 1 our team was still learning the Scrum process and getting our feet wet.
+I had a hard time working consistently because we were able to finish our tasks and User Stories so quickly.
+    Within the first couple days ~3/4 of the tasks were already completed and the remaining ones were accounted for.
+    I believe I did put enough work into the project this Sprint, I was able to finish the User Stories that I took on and be available to help for the remaining ones that were left.
+    Next Sprint we will have a lot more on our plate so it will be easier to work and make commits consistently.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)